Fill the signin form and go to your private zone.

-The 500 Men Reading Week (formerly the 100 Men Reading Day VIII) will be held February 25 thru March 1, 2013 in school districts and libraries in the Harrisburg area.
-The purpose of the 500 Men Reading Week is to encourage men to read to elementary students.
-The honorary chair of the 500 Men Reading Week is Ron Claiborne of ABC Good Morning America.
-Mr. Claiborne enjoyed his experience in Harrisburg last year so much that he has agreed to be honorary chair again.
-We are elated to have him join us again.
-He will be participating on Friday, March 1 in the Harrisburg School District.
+The 500 Men Reading Week will be held March 3 thru March 8, 2014 in school districts and libraries in the Harrisburg, Pennsylvania area.
+The purpose of the 500 Men Reading Week is to recruit 500 men to read to elementary students.
+The honorary chair of the 500 Men Reading Week since 2011 is Ron Claiborne of ABC Good Morning America.

-On the selected dates, readers will spend about 25 minutes with three different groups of students.
+In schools, each reader will spend about 25 minutes with three different groups of students.
 During the visit, readers will share books, talk about what they do for a living, and encourage the students to do well in school.
 Stories that address character development such as honesty, kindness, sharing and acceptance, as well as, ones that are entertaining will be chosen.
 Men will leave each student with a book that the students can take home.
 In libraries, men will read during regularly scheduled story time.

 Honorary Chair of The 500 Men Reading Week

 Ron Claiborne is the news anchor for ABC News’ weekend edition of “Good Morning America.”

 Claiborne joined ABC News in 1986.
 In addition to his news anchor duties, he is a general assignment correspondent based in New York, reporting for “World News with Diane Sawyer” and “Good Morning America.”
 Claiborne has previously worked in the New York, Los Angeles, Chicago, Miami and Boston bureaus of ABC News.
 He has also covered international stories in Iraq, Afghanistan, the Persian Gulf, China, South America, Africa and Europe.